tum-ens/urbs/doc/dsmdoc.rst

 to the demand curve.
 Therefore, the input file without any changes is used as the original one and every other result is compared with this one for better understanding.

-For the exemplification phase, the excel input file :download:`mimo-example.xlsx <mimo-example.xlsx>` is used and the output plot scenario_base-Elec-South-all is regarded.
+For the exemplification phase, the excel input file :download:`mimo-example.xlsx <../mimo-example.xlsx>` is used and the output plot scenario_base-Elec-South-all is regarded.